Home

 Prepaid expenses are initially recorded in financial statements as current assets.

-Their value is expensed over time on the income statement, as the expenses are actually incurred, invoices are received for the goods or services, and the benefits of the purchase are realized.
+The value of a prepaid asset is expensed over time on the income statement.
+As the expenses are actually incurred, invoices are received for the goods or services, and the benefits of the purchase are realized, journal entries are created.

 Common examples of prepaid expenses in accounting

-Any expense paid in advance can be considered and recorded as a prepaid expense.
+Any expense paid for in advance can be considered and recorded as a prepaid expense.

 These are some of the most common examples you’ll come across in financial statements: